Russia moves closer to adopting compensation for sanctions law

 The bill also clears the way for foreign state assets in Russia to be seized as a response to Western sanctions, even if they are subject to international immunity.

-Sanctions imposed by the European Union and the United States have hit a number of Putin's colleagues and friends, including Gennady Timchenko, co-owner of Russia's No. 2 gas producer Novatek, and Yuri Kovalchuk, one of the largest shareholders in Bank Rossiya.
+Sanctions imposed by the European Union and the United States have hit a number of Putin's colleagues and friends, including Rotenberg and Yuri Kovalchuk, one of the largest shareholders in Bank Rossiya.

 "Basically, we encourage the outflow of capital from the country in different forms, that is not the objective of our economic policy," Ulyukayev, who spoke in the Duma before the bill's reading, said.
 "From my point of view (the law) would be counterproductive."